This project is organized and run by the Kumayri Museum-Preserve & Aslamazyan Sisters' Gallery

 Date: Series of five one-week sessions beginning May 21, 2017; followed by optional 4-day tour

-Learn building conservation techniques as you help preserve wooden balconies of Gyumri, Armenia, restoring a key feature of the fabulous architectural heritage
+Learn building conservation skills as you help preserve historic wooden balconies, a striking feature of the fabulous historic architecture that holds the key to economic growth.

 Why Volunteer in Armenia

-The Gyumri, Armenia, municipality designated the Gyumri historic district as the Kumayri Cultural Museum-Preserve in 1980.
+The municipality designated the historic district as the Kumayri Cultural Museum-Preserve in 1980.
 The registry includes 1,200 historically significant structures, from housing to educational and industrial facilities to public buildings.

 Disaster struck in 1988 when the Spitak earthquake devastated the city, including its historic core.
 More than half the city was destroyed and 17,000 people died.
-In the 28 years since the earthquake, disaster relief and basic housing have been the primary concerns, leaving little funding to deal with the museum-preserve’s seriously damaged structures.
+In the 28 years since the earthquake, disaster relief and basic housing have been the primary concerns, but many housing options are still substandard.

 Balcony Conservation & Building Documentation – Project and Need

-Work in 2017 will focus on conservation of one of Gyumri’s few remaining traditional wooden balconies, located at the Gallery of Mariam and Yeranuhi Aslamazyan built in the early 19th century.
-The gallery has been operating since 1987 when the sisters presented the city with 620 of their original paintings.
+In 2017, work will focus on conservation of one of Gyumri’s few remaining traditional wooden balconies.
+The balcony is part of a historic 19th century residence now housing the Gallery of Mariam and Yeranuhi Aslamazyan.
+The gallery opened in 1987 when the sisters presented the city with 620 of their original paintings.
 After the 1988 earthquake, the second floor provided housing for people who had lost their homes.
 In 2004, the building was restored to its use as a gallery and art museum with funds from the Lincy foundation.

 Primary Project Goals for 2017: